sneakin/north/README.md

 * To run stage0 with the native interpretter: `rake i32:stage0:run`
 * With a web browser: Open `build/runner.html`
 * Run Bacaw's `bccon` or development page using one of the BIN files in the build directory.
+Rake tasks are provided: `rake stage0:run`.

 Credits